Airport Pickup Info

 NRTC

-6/479 RAMKHAMHAENG 2 ROAD SOI 6
+6/479 Ramkhamhaeng 2 Road Soi 6

-BANGKOK, 10250
+Bangkok, 10250

-Airport Pickup
+Airport Pickup In Bangkok

 After your team has collected all your luggage, look for the arrival door nearest to you, go through the customs check and exit out into the arrival hall.
 When you walk out to where all of the people are standing just look for the YWAM Thailand sign and that will be us!
 The whole process of going through passport control, waiting for your luggage, and then through customs, usually takes about an hour or so, if there are no hassles along the way.